 Invasive species and pathogens pressure on the Wet Tropics of Queensland

-Eight species of frogs in the Wet Tropics have experienced severe population declines due to chytrid fungus (Batrachochytrium dendrobatidis).
-These locally endemic rainforest stream-dwelling frog species, once found widely and in high numbers throughout the Wet Tropics, have vanished from altitudes above 300m.
+- These locally endemic, rainforest stream-dwelling frog species, once found widely and in high numbers throughout the Wet Tropics, have vanished from altitudes above 300 metres.